zakuciael/ulauncher-jetbrains/README.md

 - IntelliJ IDEA
 - CLion
 - Rider
+- GoLand
+- DataGrip

-To use this extension first **generate shell scripts** in the JetBrains Toolbox app by doing the following:
+To use this extension first **generate shell scripts** in the JetBrains Toolbox app by doing the
+following:

 1. Open JetBrains Toolbox app
 2. Go to settings
 3. Click on the `Tools` dropdown